 Can I Run the Game in Full-Screen Mode on Both Monitors?

 You can set your game window to span across both monitors.
-This is an appealing option for gamers seeking full immersion, as devices can be linked to create a broader scope of visual engagement.
+This is an appealing option for players seeking full immersion, as devices can be linked to create a broader scope of visual engagement.

-In order to spread your window across multiple monitors:
+To spread your window across multiple monitors:

 - Locate the Window in the upper right-hand corner of the game window.